 Published 2019 by Glass Lyre Press.
 Publisher provides free shipping.
-Also available on Amazon.
+Also available at Browseabout Books, an independent bookstore in Rehoboth Beach, DE, and on Amazon.

 “Is anything common? “ Katherine Gekker asks in her debut collection, In Search of Warm Breathing Things.
 The answer, in these richly detailed poems, is no. Gekker is a keen observer, able to “unlock the beauty hidden” in the ordinary.
 An iridescent grackle becomes a symbol of hope, “collarbones shimmer like wings.”
 Weaving images of the natural world with glimpses of a struggling marriage, Gekker portrays life in all its emotional complexity.
 “Two bees are fighting or courting — I can’t tell which,” she writes in “…to Cast a Shadow Again.”
 Yet there are moments of joy, the promise of transformation.
 “My shift billows, diaphanous….
 I can seduce anyone tonight beneath fronds slicing like blades.”